D-Brox/quick-Status/README.md

 # quick-Status
- A Powercord plugin that lets you quickly update your status using aliases.
+ A Powercord plugin that lets you quickly update your status saved in a list using aliases.

 ### Description: